Thanhtho96/IT-Dictionary/README.md

 # IT-Dictionary
-Just a small .txt of ~1000 words in IT bussiness.<br />
+Just a small .txt of ~1000 words in IT business.<br />
 Data is got from https://tienichnho.com/hoc-tu-vung-tieng-anh-chuyen-nganh-cong-nghe-thong-tin